 The foundational of reason why people make mistakes is because they have internal states that do not coincide with facts.
 They don't know how to interpret what they see.
 This is why study and practice is essential.
 Study the true sources of meditative knowledge, because:

-Over the years of even studying more and more, I’m seeing that arch an experience is not particular to me, but it is mentioned in many cosmogonies and writings of great authors.
-Great yogis, great prophets.
-So I don't claim that this is something only special to a few people, because we all have that inside.
+Over the years of even studying more and more, I’m seeing that arch an experience is not particular to me, but it is mentioned in many cosmogonies and writings of great authors, great yogis, great prophets.
+I don't claim that this is something only special to a few people, because we all have that inside.
 We all can experience that.
 But it takes a type of work and blessings from divinity.

 But learning to decipher what we see, what states we experiences, we have to learn to combine knowledge and being, as I said.
 That statement by Samael Aun Weor is corroborated by the Sufis:

-So any mystical state must be corroborated by the doctrine, otherwise it brings trouble.
-So if you have those experiences that are confusing or dark, that don't coincide with the knowledge, then you have to discriminate, meditate, interpret, look for the source.
-And if that type of state is contrary to the law, then disregard it.
+Any mystical state must be corroborated by the doctrine, otherwise it brings trouble.
+So if you have those experiences that are confusing or dark, that don't coincide with the knowledge, then you have to discriminate, meditate, interpret, look for the source, and if that type of state is contrary to the law, then disregard it.

 We have to be very exact with our concepts.
 Logical thought and exact concept are necessary in order to develop spiritual perception, says Samael Aun Weor, I believe in the book on Sexology: The Basis of Endocrinology and Criminology.

 This is why we study the lives of the prophets, the Sunnah, the scriptures.
 This is so we know how to live ethically.
 Ethics empowers our actions and our actions influence our spiritual states.
 Our spiritual devotions physically is what determines what states we will experience.